nilsbreitmar/pdsnd_github/README.md

 ### Description
 In order to fullfill the Nanodegree from Udacity one project was to work on Bikeshare data and anlysis it with python.

+The programm lets you filter by one of three cities which are:
+- Chicago
+- New York
+- Washington

+You then have the choice of also filtering by a month (date range from January - June) or select all and to filter by a weekday.
+The input can be either the fully written word or a 3 letter acronym.

+At the end you can also display raw data if you want to do that.

 ### Files used

 - bikeshare.py